Bring it on, IRONMAN CANADA!

 On August 30, 2020, I will take on Ironman Canada as part of Team Challenge.
 2.4 miles of swimming, 112 miles of biking, and 26.2 miles of running.
 It will be long, and hard, and I will probably wonder why I'm doing it more than once, but the answer to that is easy:

-Fourteen years ago, I was diagnosed with ulcerative colitis.
+Fifteen years ago, I was diagnosed with ulcerative colitis.
 I had no idea what that meant.
 I was told that it was incurable, chronic, and I would have to take medication for the rest of my life and probably have surgery someday.
 I was scared, confused, angry, sad, embarrassed, and determined that no one would ever know I had some disgusting poop disease.

 I kept my diagnosis secret for ten years.
 The only people who knew were my parents and my doctor.
 No other family members, no friends, no one.
 I lived in denial and grew adept at fooling everyone - including myself - into believing that nothing was wrong and nothing had changed.
 I just had to take a couple extra pills every day - like vitamins, right?